 Over a remote and very fast 10-week autumn quarter, the students formed teams to work on projects with FracTracker Alliance, Inclusive Development International, and Hohonu.
 The teams built an application to track palm oil deforestation, a system for informing the public about oil and gas industry effects on local air quality, and a data-driven dashboard for predicting water level changes across the country.

-“The goal of this clinic is to partner our incredible students and programs here with public interest organizations to leverage data science, skills, and technology research, but with a real mission point of view, to press change for good in social and environmental challenges,” Uminsky said.
+“The goal of this clinic is to partner our incredible students and programs here with public interest organizations to leverage data science, skills, and technology research, but with a real mission point of view, to press change for good in social and environmental challenges,” said David Uminsky, executive director for data science at the University of Chicago.
 “For the students, we really want to transcend conventional classroom experiences…to work with real world data, applying messy and hard algorithms to messy and hard data, but always with an eye on the mission of the project.”

 On December 10th, the three projects presented their results in a virtual event.
 You can watch the videos here.